dd0sxx/sapience/packages/protocol/src/parlay/ParlayPool_Usage_Examples.md

 ## Overview

-The ParlayPool implements an orderbook-style parlay system where:
+The ParlayPool implements a true orderbook-style parlay system where:
 - **Players** submit parlay orders with their principle and desired outcomes
-- **LPs** compete by offering fill intents with different payouts
+- **LPs** compete by directly filling orders with their preferred payouts
-- The **best offer wins** and the parlay is created
+- The **first LP to fill** within the order expiration time wins (60 seconds in examples)
+- No pre-deposits needed - LPs transfer funds directly when filling
 - After market resolution, the **winner** (player or LP) withdraws principle + payout

 ## Contract Setup